Mieszko IV Tanglefoot: Early life

 Mieszko was the second son of Władysław II the Exile and Agnes of Babenberg.
 From 1146, after the deposition of his father, Mieszko and his family mainly lived in the town of Altenburg in Saxony, which was granted as a temporary possession to Władysław II by Agnes's half-brother King Conrad III of Germany.
 During his time in exile, Mieszko studied in Michaelsberg and Bamberg.

 The exile for the deposed high duke turned out to be permanent; he died in Altenburg in 1159.
-His sons continued the fight to recover their inheritance, and finally three years later, in 1163, and thanks to the intervention of the Emperor Frederick Barbarossa, Mieszko and his older brother Bolesław I the Tall returned to Silesia.
+His sons continued the fight to recover their inheritance, and finally, three years later, in 1163, and thanks to the intervention of the Emperor Frederick Barbarossa, Mieszko and his older brother Bolesław I the Tall returned to Silesia.

 Duke of Racibórz

 Mieszko and Bolesław I the Tall co-ruled the Duchy of Wrocław during the period 1163–1173.
 At first, their rule did not extend over the major Silesian cities, which remained under the control of Bolesław IV the Curly, then the high duke of Poland.
 The brothers retook them in the year 1165, taking advantage of Bolesław IV's involvement in a crusade against the Prussians.

 Eventually, Mieszko began efforts to obtain his own Duchy, in part because his older brother Bolesław took all the government into his hands and left little participation for Mieszko there.
 In 1172, Mieszko began an open rebellion against his brother.
-He also supported Bolesław's eldest son, Jarosław, who was forced to become a priest thanks to the intrigues of his stepmother Christina, who wished for her sons to be the only heirs.
+He also supported Bolesław's eldest son, Jarosław, who was forced to become a priest thanks to the intrigues of his stepmother, Christina, who wished for her sons to be the only heirs.
 The rebellion was a complete surprise to Bolesław, who was forced to escape to Erfurt, Germany.
-However, the intervention of the Emperor favored the return of Bolesław soon afterwards, but he was forced to give separate lands to both Mieszko (who received the towns of Racibórz and Cieszyn) and Jarosław (who received Opole).
+However, the intervention of the Emperor favoured the return of Bolesław soon afterwards, but he was forced to give separate lands to both Mieszko (who received the towns of Racibórz and Cieszyn) and Jarosław (who received Opole).